 I already had an almost-three-year-old son when I first learned about the twins.
-I still remember how crazy I got during those sleep-deprived, newborn months.
+I still remembered those crazy, sleep-deprived, newborn months.
 My husband, mom and I took care of one baby, and I still felt like it wasn’t enough.

 How caring for newborn twins is different from singletons

-Two babies with the same three adults, plus my eldest to contend with seemed all but impossible.
-I’ve already gone through caring for a singleton.
-I needed to learn how different caring for newborn twins would be.
+Two babies plus my eldest to contend with—even with the same three adults on board—seemed all but impossible.
+I’d already gone through caring for a singleton and now needed to learn how different caring for newborn twins would be.

 And yes, the differences were stark.
-This is why twin moms can often only relate to other twin moms.
+This is why twin moms share an instant bond with other twin moms because few can understand what we go through.
 While caring for one baby has its own challenges, adding another one to the mix takes it to a whole other level.